Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 I’ve updated the example so the finder code and miner functions are set up as unnamed functions.
-If you’ve never seen lambda functions don’t focus too much on that part of the program, just know that each of the functions are being called with the *go* keyword so they’re being ran on their own go routine.
-What’s important is to notice how the go routines are passing data between each other using the channel, *oreChan*. *Don’t worry, I’ll explain unnamed functions at the end.*
+If you’ve never seen lambda functions don’t focus too much on that part of the program, just know that each of the functions are being called with the *go* keyword so they’re being ran on their own goroutine.
+What’s important is to notice how the goroutines are passing data between each other using the channel, *oreChan*. *Don’t worry, I’ll explain unnamed functions at the end.*